-Clearly, in the fourth quarter - and we're giving you GAAP numbers, not adjusted numbers when we give you that guidance.
-But you had a fourth quarter that was negatively impacted by the tax payments that we had to make under the current rules.
-We definitely year to date have had cash that's been used in restructuring and paying for the GET transaction costs.
+Clearly, in the fourth quarter and we're giving you GAAP numbers, not adjusted numbers when we give you that guidance, but you had a fourth quarter that was negatively impacted by the tax payments that we had to make, under the current rules.
+We definitely, year-to-date, have had - cash has been used in restructuring and paying for the GET transaction costs.

-And then, finally, we have had a working capital performance that is not what we would have expected.
-It's really related to our projects, about how some of the milestones have not been met and things have been deferred a little bit.
+And then finally, we have working capital performance that is not what we would have expected.
+It's really related to our projects about how some of the milestones have not been met and things have been deferred a little bit.
 And so, we're focused now on recovering, on aggressively completing and closing out those project milestones.
-We're working with the project teams, the local finance teams, and the executive office and aggressively managing our payables with our suppliers.
+We're working with the project teams, the local finance teams and the executive office and aggressively managing our payables with our suppliers.
 These are timing issues.
-They're things that we will recover on.
-It's just that the underlying milestones of those projects have affected the cash flow in the year and our guidance.
+They're things that we will recover on, it's just that the underlying milestones of those projects have affected the cash flow in the year and our guidance.